Strange Days (The Doors album): Critical reception

 Apart from its lower commercial performance compared to The Doors, contemporary reviews for Strange Days were generally positive.
 Rolling Stone opined that the album "has all the power and energy of the first LP, but is more subtle, more intricate and much more effective" and argued that the "whole album, individual songs and especially the final track are constructed in the five parts of tragedy.
 Like Greek drama, you know when the music's over because there is catharsis."
 Gene Youngblood of L.A.
 Free Press wrote a glowing review, describing the Doors' music as "more surreal than psychedelic, it is more anguish than acid."
 Robert Christgau called the album "muscular but misshapen" in a May 1968 column for Esquire, but went on to write that the Doors had come "from nowhere to reign as America's heaviest group".

 Retrospective reviews to the album have been equally favorable.
 In 2007, on the occasion of the release of the 40th anniversary edition, Sal Cinquemani of Slant Magazine, argued that "while The Doors had more frequent, obvious peaks, the quirky Strange Days is a more ambitious, unified work.
 There are fewer filler tracks and each song carries as much weight as the one before and after it" and called it "a document of a sometimes beautiful, sometimes scary, and often twisted era of fear and idealism."
-It has also been ranked high in lists; in 2012, the record was listed at No. 409 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time, and the same magazine included it on their 2007 list "The 40 Essential Albums of 1967".
+It has also been ranked high on lists; in 2012, the record was listed at No. 409 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time, and the same magazine included it on their 2007 list "The 40 Essential Albums of 1967".
 Strange Days was placed at No. 20 on Ultimate Classic Rocks list of the "Top 25 Psychedelic Rock Albums", while Q magazine ranked it 35th on their respective list.

 Some critics feel it does not quite match up to its predecessor.
 The Rolling Stone Album Guide wrote, "With the exceptions of hard blues, 'Love Me Two Times,' and the rock tango, 'Moonlight Drive,' Strange Days didn't have the power of The Doors".
 In his retrospective AllMusic review of the album, Richie Unterberger notes, "Many of the songs on Strange Days had been written around the same time as the ones that appeared on The Doors, and with hindsight one has the sense that the best of the batch had already been cherry picked for the debut album.
-For that reason, the band's second effort isn't as consistently stunning as their debut," but he also expressed that overall "it's a very successful continuation of the themes of their classic album."
+For that reason, the band's second effort isn't as consistently stunning as their debut," but he went on to write that overall "it's a very successful continuation of the themes of their classic album."

 Strange Days and its songs influenced paintings by artist George Condo in 2023.